Hahn-Schickard/BAG/README.md

 ![Generation Structure](/images/03_Generated_Code.PNG)

 You can see there is a folder created with the name of the application.
 There is one folder for the Android and one for the iOS related code.
 The folder structure giving you a hint where you need to import the files inside the corresponding IDE (Android Studio and Xcode).

+## Possible adjustments in the generated code

+### iOS

+<b>BLEManager.swift</b>

+Inside the "didUpdateValueFor" method there is a TODO statement.
+At this point you can add your own code to handle the received data and do a conversion of the incoming data if needed.
+In the generated code version the first byte of the incoming data is used.

+<b>ViewController.swift</b>

+If you have defined characteristics with the write option set to true and also decided to create an ui element, than you can add your own code inside the "writeTextField..." methods.
+There is a TODO statement where you can add code to receive the input from the corresponding TextField and convert it if necessary.

+### Android

+<b>Test.java</b>

+Test